 Franklin Vets offers a de-sexing service for your pets, performed in our modern theatres using the latest technologies.
-All our surgical patients receive opiate (morphine based) pain control while at the clinic and four days of painkillers to take home.
+All our surgical patients receive opiate (morphine based) pain control while at the clinic and painkillers to take home.

 We offer de-sexing for all small mammals.
-All surgery requires a full clinical examination and blood tests.
-Your pets will be carefully monitored during the procedure with aid devices that measure heart rate, breathing, blood pressure and oxygen saturation.
+All surgery requires a full clinical examination and blood tests are recommended.
+Your pets will be carefully monitored during the procedure with devices that measure heart rate, breathing, blood pressure and oxygen saturation.

 Neutering a dog is a simple low-risk procedure for the purposes of canine population control, medical health benefit, genetic-disease control and behavioural modification.
 There are many behavioural and medical advantages to castration: